by Nebula Haze

-Plants use their roots to get oxygen which is dissolved in water or oxygen in their grow medium.
-When you water your plants too often, its roots are sitting in stagnant water which no longer has any oxygen left.
+Cannabis plants use their roots to get oxygen, almost like they’re breathing.
+Oxygen is dissolved in water, and there’s also air pockets in their grow medium to provide a source of oxygen.
+When you water your plants too often, the roots end up sitting in stagnant water.
 The reason your plants droop is because basically their roots are starving for oxygen.

 Overwatered Marijuana Plants